hth313/boost41/doc/stack.rst

 However, some elements on the stack do have tags (magic numbers) to detect bad stack use.
-When you push and pop the flag register, the system flags are not affected and that area is used for a magic number to detect mismatched stack operations.
+When you push and pop the flag register, the system flags are not affected and that unused area is used for a magic number to detect mismatched stack operations.

 Return stack extension
 ======================

-Extending the return stack also includes some extra sanity checking where the (unused) PC field of the record in the buffer stack is used to tell if the top element on the stack is actually a return stack extension.
-This is useful because the nature of a return stack is such that we may want to implement recursion.
-With recursion we may need multiple return stack stores entries and that number depends on the recursion depth.
+Extending the return stack also includes some extra sanity checking where the (unused) PC field of the record in the buffer stack is used to tell if the top element on the stack is a return stack push.
+This is useful as you may need multiple return stack extensions to hold the recursion depth.
-In such case you can push something else on the stack before deep recursion and use inspection of the top of stack (``TOPRTN?``) to see if it is a return stack entry to control recursion.
+In such case you can push something else on the stack before deep recursion and use inspection of the top of stack (``TOPRTN?``) to see if it is a return stack entry to control up-recursion.
 An alternative way would be to keep track of the number of return stacks pushed in some register.

-The return stack extension is not transparent in that you can just blindly ``XEQ`` and ``RTN``.
+The return stack extension is not transparent in that you cannot blindly use ``XEQ`` and ``RTN``.
 You will need to use ``PUSHRST`` and ``POPRST`` at appropriate times and provide your own logic for this.
-You can use the other return stack utilities like `` RTN?`` and ``RTNS`` to assist with this.
+You can use the other return stack utilities like `` RTN?`` and ``RTNS`` to manage the call stack extension.

 Error messages
 ==============